 - Opposing plans for eight storey blocks of flats at the North London Business Park;

-- Backing residents campaigning against a burial ground being placed on green belt land in Arkley;
+- Stopping the plans for a burial ground on green belt land in Arkley;

 - Campaigning to conserve the historic fields at Whalebones Park in High Barnet.